How To Export And Download Your Starred Google Maps Locations (2023 Guide)

 - Now scroll down the page until you see the section with the header “Download your Maps data” and click on it.

-- This will take you to Google’s download your data page.
-Here’ you’ll want to create a new archive of all your Google Maps data.
-Make sure Location History, Maps (your places), and My Maps is ticked.
+- This will take you to Google’s download your data page, called Google Takeout.
+Here you’ll want to create a new archive of all your Google Maps data.
+Make sure Location History, Maps, Maps (your places), and My Maps are ticked.
 Now click the “Next step” button.

-- Under the “customize archive format” header that appears, select the delivery method you’d like for your Maps archive.
-By default, it’s set to send you a download link to the archive via email, but you can change this to have Google automatically upload your Maps archive to your Google Drive or other cloud storage solutions.
+- Under the “Choose file type, frequency & destination” header that appears, select the destination you’d like your data to be delivered to.
+This can include a link via email, or the data can be downloaded into your Drive, Dropbox, OneDrive, or Box account.
+By default, it’s set to send you a download link to the archive via email, but you can change this to have Google automatically save your Maps archive to your Google Drive or other cloud storage solutions.
 Keeping it set to get a download link via email is probably the easiest.

-- Next, select the file type of the archive.
+- Now select the export type.
+The file type options of the archive are *ZIP or *TGZ.
 ZIP is probably the easiest here.

 - Finally, choose your archive size.
 The default is 2GB and you probably won’t need an archive size larger than this as Maps data does not take up a lot of space.

-- Now click the “Create archive” button Google will send you a download link to the archive as soon as it’s ready.
+- Now click the “Create export” button Google will send you a download link to the archive as soon as it’s ready.

-The archive will be relatively small so you can expect to get it in a few minutes unless you just have an obscene amount of saved places in Google Maps.
+The archive will be relatively small so you can expect to get it in a few minutes unless you just have a massive amount of saved places in Google Maps.

 What To Do With Your Saved Google Maps Data